Administration

 Career Development and Professional Opportunities

 Career development is a key component of the student experience.
-Our college provides career resources targeted specifically toward student interests and strengths.
-The CAFNR Career Services team focuses efforts to help educate, empower, and connect CAFNR students with their future careers.
-The resources in CAFNR expand beyond résumé reviews, mock interviews and one-on-one sessions to explore career possibilities.
-We focus on making valuable employer connections to help expand each student’s professional network.
-Students also have access and are encouraged to use https://hiremizzoutigers.com/ to search open job and internship postings.
+Our college provides career resources targeted specifically toward students’ interests and strengths.
+The CAFNR Career Development Team focuses efforts to help educate, empower, and connect CAFNR students with their future careers.
+The resources in CAFNR expand beyond resume reviews, mock interviews, and one-on-one sessions to explore career possibilities.

-CAFNR graduates find rewarding careers in a variety of career fields, including: private industry, state and federal agencies, start-ups, production agriculture, and more.
+CAFNR graduates find rewarding careers in a variety of career fields including: private industry, state and federal agencies, start-ups, production agriculture, and more.
 Check out our student outcomes by going utilizing this link.
-By utilizing this link, you can see how MU has done as a whole and you can see the student outcomes data for CAFNR as well!
+By utilizing this link, you can see how MU has done, as a whole, and you can see the student outcomes data for CAFNR as well!

 Experiential Learning